wmckeever/hacker-snooze/README.md

 ## Requirements

-* Your website loads the 200 current top stories on Hacker News and displays their titles on the page
+* Your website loads at least the 100 current top stories on Hacker News and displays their titles on the page

 * Each story's title should be a link to the story's URL

+* Adjacent to the story's title, the story's score, number of comments, and author's username should be visible

 * Your site should look a little nicer than the real Hacker News (you could use Bootstrap for this)